Ashraful2425/Fingerprint-recognition/README.md

 [![Figure5](https://img.youtube.com/vi/wYwW7gAYyxw/0.jpg)](https://www.youtube.com/watch?v=wYwW7gAYyxw "Figure5")

-Figure 5: Mask detector in real-time video streams
+Figure 5: Fingerprint detector in real-time video streams

-In Figure 5, you can see that our face mask detector is capable of running in real-time (and is correct in its predictions as well.
+In Figure 5, you can see that our fingerprint detector is capable of running in real-time (and is correct in its predictions as well.